lisianthuss116/Guess_the_Number/README.md

 # Guess_the_Number
-This is just remake from my other repo here https://github.com/lisianthuss116/GuessNumber
+This is just remake from my old repo

 just a little game which u should guess the number